 If you work with students who don’t have an internet connection in their home, there are several strategies you can use to help students get set up for virtual learning:

-Internet connections that aren’t strong enough for video can sometimes support audio messages much better.
+Internet or cellular data connections that aren’t strong enough for video can sometimes support audio messages much better.
 Consider recording your lesson as an audio file or podcast using tools like Voice Memos or Vocaroo.